Spider Mites on Satin Pothos

 Symptoms

-• fine webbing between leaves
+- fine webbing strung between leaves or along a stem

-• dull or bronzed leaf color
+- a dull or slightly bronzed cast to the overall leaf color

-• tiny moving specks on leaf undersides
+- tiny moving specks visible on the leaf underside

 Causes